The Relativistic Transactional Interpretation: Immune to the Maudlin Challenge: Field sources are deteced without matching confirmations

 In quantum electrodynamics, the (fermionic) Dirac field is the source of the (bosonic) electromagnetic field, but the following considerations apply to any quantum field and its sources.
 It is well known that in interactions between fields, the field source has a different physical character from the field of which it is a source.
 This distinction is reflected in the fact that gauge bosons are the force carriers, as opposed to the fermionic matter fields which are sources of gauge bosons.
 The asymmetry in question is exhibited for example in the basic QED vertex, which has only one photon line, plus an incoming and outgoing fermion line, due to the nature of the coupling between the Dirac Field and the electromagnetic field, given by $eA_\mu \times \bar{\Psi} \gamma^{\mu} \Psi$.

-Due to this asymmetry, not all offer waves generate their own confirmations when participating in transactions.
+Due to this asymmetry, not all `offer waves' generate their own confirmations when participating in transactions.
 Fermionic field sources participate in transactions indirectly, by way of confirmations of the fields of which they are a source.\footnote{Even if fermionic quantized fields can be formally recast as direct-action fields, only bosonic fields (subject to a `gauge field' description) engage in transactions by way of their own confirmations.
-The deep physical meaning behind this is that only the bosonic fields correspond to spacetime symmetries.
-Thus, when a Dirac field quantum such as an electron is detected, that detection is always indirect, by way of its interaction with the electromagnetic field.} For example (see Figure 2), an electron OW is liberated from a bound state by absorbing an incoming photon from another charged current S, and then emits a photon offer wave, which is confirmed by another charged source field D (typically an electron) in the detector.
-In the resulting actualized transaction, the associated outgoing electron OW component is actualized as well, even though it was not confirmed by an `electron CW.'\footnote{It should be kept in mind that these are all offer wave components, subject to the Born Rule in that they will only be actualized with the corresponding probability.
-Also, a given process involving particular incoming and outgoing quanta is a superposition of all possible diagrams connecting those incoming and outgoing quanta.
-Here we consider just the lowest-order diagram for simplicity, but the transaction is a sum of all such diagrams.}
+The deep physical meaning behind this, relevant for the RTI picture of spacetime emergence from actualized transactions, is that only the bosonic fields correspond to spacetime symmetries.} For example (see Figure 2), an electron is liberated from a bound state by absorbing an incoming photon from another charged current S, and then emits a photon offer wave, which is confirmed by another charged source field D (typically an electron) in the detector.\footnote{We recall here that at the quantum relativistic level, photon OW and CW are mutually generated; this is the equivalent of the 'light tight box' condition, but it requires no special cosmological boundary condition.
+The mutuality is established through virtual photon activity, and there is never an OW without corresponding CW.} The outgoing electron is actualized, as an emitter, in a particular state as well, even though it was not confirmed by any `electron CW.'
+(This is discussed further below.)
+The Born probabilities describing the electron's possible outgoing states arise from its participation in the associated photon transactions which enable its (indirect) detection.
+(See \cite{KastnerCramer} for details.)